 Number of army composition lists included Narrow period focus allows "in war" diversity to be modelled.
 Twenty.

 Unit motivation mechanism There must be a reason for the general to be where he is.
 His presence should make a difference.
 No motivation needed.
-Each unit rolls 2D6 modified to give movement distance.
-Unit can either shoot before move (good chance of success), after move (less chance of success) or retain shot for when enemy move.
+Each unit rolls 2D6 with modifiers applied to give movement distance.
+A unit can either shoot before move (good chance of success), after move (less chance of success) or retain shot for when enemy move.

 Moving mechanism Something simple that can be memorised.
 PP rules give a move distance worth having.
 Players take it in turns to activate units.
 A sort of "mixed" simultaneous thing.
 Every base must not be within 1 base distance (3cm) of another which gives units a good sized footprint and stops tanks touching tanks(*maximum gap is 2 bases).

 Shooting mechanism Shooting takes into account amount , skill and modifiers but ends up with a bunch of D6.
 Saving roll gets both players engaged.
 Shooter rolls 2D6. target rolls 1D6.
-Difference Modifiers are applied.
+The difference is the initial outcome.
+Modifiers are applied.
 Result is miss, pin or kill.
 Each unit will not always shoot with all of its bases.
-Thus a large militia unit of 13 bases might only get to shoot with 5. a small but professional unit might get all of its bases firing.
+Thus, a large militia unit of 13 bases might only get to shoot with 5. a small but professional unit might get all of its bases firing.

 Morale mechanism Usual mechanic is 4,5,6= fails.
 1 fail is not too bad.
 3 fails is usually "goodnight Vienna".
 A pile of D6.
 Typical morale throw uses 2D6.
 Worst morale throw might be 7D6 when the sky is falling.

 Game length Most PP games last 6 turns.
 The games are always alternate move type but with interaction via saves, reaction and opportunity.
-2 Hours.
-5 turns initially then a player may stop then the other player has to pay victory points to extend the game.
+3 Hours.
+Coundown from 21.
+D6 deducted every turn.

 Book keeping Usually a few numbers to write down at the beginning but nothing after that.
 Most games have a planning sheet available as a free download on the PP website.
 None after pre-game.